itsjoshuagraves/ios-grid-system/README.md

 About the iOS Grid System
 ===============

-It’s optimized to create designs for all Apple mobile devices (in both portrait and landscape modes) as of December 2012.
+The extension is made for Adobe Fireworks and is optimized to help you create designs for all Apple mobile devices (in both portrait and landscape modes) as of February 2013.
 It will be also updated as new iOS devices and resolutions arrive.

 For clarity, here's what's included in the package: